Fun Things To Do At Zion National Park in July

 Hot temperatures in July means you should limit your outdoor activities to the cooler mornings and evenings!

-July starts the summer monsoon season which may affect some Zion National Park hikes, especially The Narrows and The Subway.
+July starts the summer monsoon season which may affect some Zion National Park summer hikes, especially The Narrows and The Subway.
 It’s always a good idea to check with the Visitor Center for updated flash flood warnings.

 The Zion landscape is always changing which means trails may close due to falling rocks, rockslides and other unsafe conditions so check with the visitor’s center for the most current trail conditions before setting out on any hike.

 You’ll find all types of hiking trails from easy Zion National Park hikes to strenuous canyoneering route.
-Check out the Zion hikes without the shuttle if you want to get away from the crowds!

-Angels Landing pilot program begins April 1, 2022.
-On and after April 1, 2022, hikers going to Angels Landing will need a permit.
+Angels Landing permit: hikers going to Angels Landing will need a permit any time of year!.
 The National Park Service (NPS) will issue permits using online lotteries at Recreation.gov.

-Canyoneering in July at Zion
+Zion Canyoneering in July

-Canyoneering at Zion National Park involves route finding, rappelling, hiking, and swimming so it’s much more than just hiking!
 The Subway and The Narrows are two famous trails at Zion that require technical canyoneering skill are from the top-down.

 Both hikes require a permit, and all overnight trips in these areas also require a permit.
 If you’re new to this outdoor activity, try a Zion canyoneering tour!